Best Smartwatches for 4-Year-Olds (2026): What Actually Works at This Age

 The Xplora XGO3 is the smaller, simpler sibling of the popular X6Play, and that is exactly what makes it a contender for five-year-olds.
 It is less expensive, less feature-packed, and physically smaller, all of which are advantages at this age.

 The XGO3 includes GPS tracking, SOS, calling to pre-approved contacts, a basic camera, and a step counter.
-The camera was a surprise hit with Owen.
+The camera was a surprise hit with our tester.
 He took approximately four hundred photos in the first week, roughly 390 of which were of his own nostril or the ceiling.
 But he was thrilled about it, and it gave the watch a "fun factor" that the more stripped-down options lack.

 The interface requires a bit more swiping than the Gabb Watch 3, which is my main concern for the youngest users.
-Owen needed about four days before he could navigate reliably without getting lost in menus.
+Our tester needed about four days before he could navigate reliably without getting lost in menus.
 A seven-year-old would pick it up in an afternoon, but five-year-olds move a little slower on this kind of thing, and that is okay.
 Once he learned the layout, he was fine.

 The SOS function works well.
 Press and hold the side button and it cycles through emergency contacts until someone answers, while also sending location data.
 The GPS accuracy was respectable, usually within 30 to 50 feet in our testing.